leeds-embedded-systems/ELEC5620M-Resources/README.md

 # Resources for ELEC5620

-University-provided drivers, scatter files and debug configurations to aid programming the DE1-SoC HPS.
+University-provided drivers, scatter files and debug configurations to aid programming the DE1-SoC HPS for ELEC5620M Embedded Systems Design for System-on-Chip at the University of Leeds.

 ## Drivers